Aéreo: Aéreo (2010–present)

 CMLL decided to book Aéreo in one of the focal storylines of the Mini-Estrellas division as he began a feud with against Pequeño Nitro.
 The storyline started in Best two out of three falls Six-man tag team matches where the two would focus more on each other than the other men in the ring.
 As the storyline escalated the two would tear at each other's masks, at times winning by pulling the mask off the other one to gain an unfair advantage.
 In July 2012, it was announced that the storyline would culminate in a Luchas de Apuestas ("Bet Match") on July 15, a match where both competitors put their mask on the line.
 Pequeño Nitro won the match and thus Aéreo was forced to unmask per Lucha Libre tradition.
 On November 6, 12 competitors met in a special steel cage match where the loser of the match would be forced to unmask or have his hair shaved completely off.
 Aéreo was the third person to escape the cage, which meant his hair was not going to be shaved off.
 On January 6, 2013, Aéreo won the 2013 Pequeños Reyes del Aire tournament when he outlasted Bam Bam, Pequeño Violencia, Mercurio, Fantasy, Pequeño Black Warrior, Pequeño Nitro, Shockercito, Acero, Pequeño Universo 2000, Pequeño Halcón and the CMLL World Mini-Estrellas Champion Pequeño Olímpico.
 After a short storyline feud between Aéreo and Pequeño Violencia both competitors agreed to put their hair on the line in a Lucha de Apuestas on August 9, 2015.
 In the end, Aéreo pinned his opponent, forcing Pequeño Violencia to be shaved bald after the match as stipulated by the Lucha de Apuestas rules.
-OIn 2017 Aéreo competed in a torneo cibrenetico elimination match, booked by CMLL to establish the next challenger for the CMLL World Mini-Estrellas Championship.
-Aéreo was eliminated about half way through the match, which was eventually won by Pierrothito.
+In 2017, Aéreo competed in a torneo cibrenetico elimination match, booked by CMLL to establish the next challenger for the CMLL World Mini-Estrellas Championship.
+Aéreo was eliminated about halfway through the match, which was eventually won by Pierrothito.